 Apparently more health forward, Biggest Loser aims to provide more education and personal experience on wellness verses providing content focusing on losing weight absently without any healthy habits to along with shedding pounds.
 Oldaner proclaims, “What’s really cool and exciting about now versus, again, when “Biggest Loser” was originally on is that digital platforms and social media is much more robust than it was, and we are really taking that opportunity to give people who are viewers, who want to start on their own fitness journeys and healthy lifestyle journeys, to find that information.
 So we are going to make sure that it’s filled with content about specific workouts that they did workouts that the contestants did on the show.
 You can get recipes, tips, even just motivation.
 Sometimes it’s just, like, these contestants are on their diets, and who wants to eat another chicken breast or whatever, so a little bit of motivation to stay on that path.
 So we have all of that available to people on the digital platforms.
 We have a little bit of it within the show.
 Again, we do want to send the message in this show that it’s not just about losing weight and getting skinny, but it’s giving people the tools to be healthy, and so we do talk about nutrition.
 And the mental aspect is a big, big piece of it.
 For these contestants, they all came to “The Biggest Loser” talking about how they got to where they are at because of something, a tragedy that happened in their life, some mental block that they have.”

-Along with these powerful tips, Personal Trainer on the show, Erica Lugo, provides her own life experience of losing 160lbs and keeping it off for the contestants as well.
-Lugo discloses, “ I can say, just from my own journey, that’s what I love bringing to the show is I can bring my own experience, and like he said, it’s something that we have to make that choice day in and day out, and I really feel like we teach them those tools to be able to keep it off long-term.”
+Along with these powerful tips, Personal Trainer on the show, Erica Lugo, provided her own life experience of losing 160lbs and keeping it off for the contestants as well.
+Lugo discloses at TCA 2020, “ I can say, just from my own journey, that’s what I love bringing to the show is I can bring my own experience, and like he said, it’s something that we have to make that choice day in and day out, and I really feel like we teach them those tools to be able to keep it off long-term.”

-Please be sure to form any and all opinions for yourselves on air date January 28th on USA; the Hollywood Times will definitely tune in to see if this reboot was worth the weight!
+Please be sure to continue to form any and all opinions for yourselves.
+The show aired January 28th on USA; the Hollywood Times definitely tuned in to see if this reboot was worth the weight!
+And we say, yes.